acolytec3/alethio_api_cli/README.md

   ** Enter Uniswap exchange address
   ** Peruse message list

-# Alethio API Wrapper
+# Alethio API Wrapper/Client Library

-This explorer leverages a python wrapper for the Alethio API that provides access to most major features of the Alethio API.
+This is a python wrapper for the Alethio API that provides access to most major features of the Alethio API.
 The [API documentation](https://api.aleth.io/v1/docs) explains the details of each individual field and message type so please refer to those links for details.